Associate Professor of Pharmacy Practice & Health Disparity Researcher

-Dr. David Ombengi is an Assistant Professor of Pharmacy Practice at Hampton University School of Pharmacy and also serves as a Health Disparities Researcher with the Minority Men's Health Initiative (MMHI), Hampton University Transdisciplinary Center (HU-TCC).
+Dr. David Ombengi is an Associate Professor of Pharmacy Practice at Hampton University School of Pharmacy and also serves as a Health Disparities Researcher with the Minority Men's Health Initiative (MMHI), Hampton University Transdisciplinary Center (HU-TCC).
 As part of his scholarly duties Dr. Ombengi coordinates and teaches cardiovascular, pulmonary and endocrine portions of Drug and Disease Management courses (PHA 581, 583 and 585, 484), Health Care Administration I and II (PHA 431 & PHA 432), and Pharmaceutical Care I & IV (PHA 301 & 402).
 Additionally, Dr. Ombengi is a Clinical Faculty and Preceptor for the Advanced Pharmacy Practice Experience (APPE) in Ambulatory Care/Cardiology at Olde Towne Medical and Dental Center, Williamsburg, VA, where he provides patient-centered Medication Therapy Management (MTM) to patients with chronic medical conditions referred to him by primary care and specialty health care providers at the clinic.
 Dr. Ombengi's research interest includes evaluating health outcomes of treatments used in cardiopulmonary disorders, diabetes, and other chronic diseases with a focus on developing evidence-based strategies to eliminate health disparities using cost-effective analysis and decision models.

-Dr. Ombengi is dedicated to serving his community through developing and implementing innovative health and wellness promotion, disease prevention and control models using comparative effectiveness research (CER) and community-based participatory research (CBPR) approaches while mentoring future clinicians that are committed to providing patient-centered care to improve health outcomes and eliminate of health disparities.
+Dr. Ombengi is dedicated to serving his community through developing and implementing innovative health and wellness promotion, disease prevention and control models using comparative effectiveness research (CER) and community-based participatory research (CBPR) approach while mentoring future clinicians that are committed to providing patient-centered care to improve health outcomes and eliminate health disparities.